Identity Documents

 What are its main features?

-The visa format is defined by Community Regulation (EC) No. 1683/95 of the Council of 29 May 1995, amended by Council Regulation (EC) No 334/2002 of 18 February 2002 laying down a uniform format for visas.
+The visa model is defined by Council Regulation (EC) No 1683/95 of May 29, 1995, as amended by Council Regulation (EC) No 2017/1370 of July 4, 2017, establishing a standard visa format.